li-xisheng/rebyte-docs/README.md

 * **Unified Interface** A super assistant called **Revia**, it's an out of box AI assistant for most general use cases, such as base LLM, search engine integration, image understanding, RAG integration, process common file types, advance data analysis. **Revia** is available on all platforms, including web, mobile, and desktop.
 * **Extensible** You can customize your own tool or assistant to fit your proprietary workflow, and seamlessly integrate them into **Revia**.
 For example, you can build a customer support assistant on your customer support data, **Revia** can magically help you to answer customer questions, or even solve customer problems.
+* **Multistep Plan and Execute** Rebyte uses a plan and execute model to interact with tools.
+It first creates a plan, run the plan step by step, and then execute the plan.
+It can also correct itself if the plan is not executed as expected.
 * **Model Agnostic** You can use any large language model, such as OpenAI, Gemini, Anthropic, Mistral, or any other OS models, even your private model.
 * **Automatic Data Sync** Rebyte can auto sync data from various sources, such as Notion, Slack, Discord, Twitter, Google, Microsoft and more, those data can be used to build your own knowledge base.
 * **Team Collaboration**, You can definitely use rebyte for your personal uses, but rebyte is designed for enterprise use, you can create a team, invite your colleagues to join the team, and collaborate on the same knowledge/agent/assistant, also enforce access control.